xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 ### Connecting PgBouncer over TLS

-In order to connect PgBouncer over TLS, to create a Kubernetes secret containg both the key and the certificate(s) is needed in advance:
+In order to connect PgBouncer over TLS, to create a Kubernetes Secret containing both the key and the certificate(s) is needed in advance:

 ```shell
 kubectl create secret generic gitlab-pgbouncer-client-tls-certificate --from-file=client-pgbouncer-tls.crt=<path to certificate>